What is heart valve disease?

 What are the different types of heart valve disease?

 When a valve does not open completely due to narrowing, thickening, stiffening, blockage, or fusion, this is called stenosis.
 When it does not close tightly and blood leaks backwards due to abnormal structure or prolapse, this is known as regurgitation, incompetence, or insufficiency.

 Valve abnormalities aren’t always significant.
 Sometimes, damage or defects can be so slight that they do not cause improper closure, opening, symptoms, or complications.

-Types of heart valve disease include mitral valve prolapse, mitral insufficiency, mitral stenosis, aortic insufficiency, aortic stenosis, tricuspid insufficiency, tricuspid stenosis, pulmonary valve insufficiency, pulmonary valve stenosis, endocarditis, and bicuspid aortic valve disease.
+Types of heart valve disease include mitral valve prolapse, mitral insufficiency, and mitral valve stenosis, aortic insufficiency, aortic stenosis, tricuspid insufficiency, tricuspid stenosis, pulmonary valve insufficiency, pulmonary valve stenosis, endocarditis, and bicuspid aortic valve disease.

 Who is at highest risk of developing problems with the valves?

 The risk of developing heart valve disease increases with age.
 The heart’s valves tend to deteriorate over time.
 This can cause problems later on in life.
 Because the average life expectancy is longer now due to advances in medicine, people are more prone to developing heart valve problems.